desk and office phone setup

 - Select G for "Greeting"

-- Select G for changing your Extended Absence Greeting
+- Select G to change your Extended Absence Greeting

 - Select R for Record Your Extended Absence Greeting

 - Record your greeting then press # (pound)

 - Select L to listen to your greeting or select from the other menu items.